rust-lang/book/second-edition/src/ch13-01-closures.md

 The `Cacher` struct has a `calculation` field of the generic type `T`.
 The trait bounds on `T` specify that it’s a closure by using the `Fn` trait.
-Any closure we want to store in the `calculation` field must have one `u32` parameter (specified within the parentheses after `Fn`) and must return an `u32` (specified after the `->`).
+Any closure we want to store in the `calculation` field must have one `u32` parameter (specified within the parentheses after `Fn`) and must return a `u32` (specified after the `->`).

 > Note: Functions implement all three of the `Fn` traits too.
 If what we want to